fatlotus/common-report/README.md

          ____  ____
          |  |  |   |

-Try to be as still as you can.
+Try to be as still as you can, and try to match the picture as well as possible.
+It's unclear what works, but removing jackets and backpacks seems to help, as does avoiding touching other objects while in view of the camera.
+Try to calibrate yourself from the camera view: your arms should be orthogonal relative to the Kinect, not necessarily by "feeling."

 Technical Comments
 ====